heidkaemper/alpinejs-intersect-class/README.md

 ```html
 <div x-data x-intersect-class="fade-in"></div>
 ```
-Make shure that you have defined that class in your CSS files, like `fade-in` in this example.
+Make sure that you have defined that class in your CSS files, like `fade-in` in this example.

 ### The .once Modifier